Jo-CRuiSe/Jo-CRuiSe.github.io/_tabs/about.md

 ### Hi there 👋, I'm Jo Crusie!

 - 🏫 A student major in electronic science and technology at Shanghai Jiao Tong University
-- 💻 I'm studying C++, SwiftUI, Python, AppleScript.
+- 💻 I'm studying C++, SwiftUI, Python, AppleScript, Markdown, HTML and CSS.
 - 🎨 I like art-related fields.